The Sprend tech stack

 Understanding our infrastructure will help you navigate the development environment.

-• Hardware: Production runs directly on physical hardware with no virtualization or containerization (e.g., Docker, Kubernetes).
+Hardware: Production runs directly on physical hardware with no virtualisation or containerization.

-• Load Balancing/Failover: Currently, we do not utilize any dedicated load balancer or failover mechanisms.
+Load Balancing/Failover: Currently, we do not utilise any dedicated load balancer or failover mechanisms.

 We believe in efficient and enjoyable development.

-• IDE: Our preferred Integrated Development Environment is IntelliJ IDEA, offering excellent support for Java and Kotlin development.
-We rely on IntelliJ's built-in quality tools for code analysis rather than external platforms, such as SonarQube.
+IDE: Our preferred Integrated Development Environment is IntelliJ IDEA, offering excellent support for Java and Kotlin development.
+We rely on IntelliJ's built-in quality tools for code analysis rather than external platforms.

-• Testing: We have a strong focus on testing to ensure code quality and confidence in our changes.
+Testing: We place strong emphasis on testing to ensure code quality and confidence in our changes.

 We are committed to a minimalistic approach to our tech stack.
 We only introduce new tools or technologies when they solve a concrete problem we are facing.
 Our goal is to ensure that enhancing the codebase is always a pleasant and straightforward experience.